Skip to content

 Read More

 President Trump's budget request proposes to decrease funding for the U.S. Department of Education by $12 billion, or 15%.
-This analysis and overview examine the president’s budget request for K-12 education and its potential effects on Connecticut students and schools.
+These resources examine the president’s budget request for K-12 education and its potential effects on Connecticut students and schools.

 Read More